Users, uses and production of gender statistics: an overview

 + Gender neutral

 means not being associated with either women or men and may refer to various aspects such as concepts or style of language.
-However, what is perceived to be gender neutral, including in areas of statistics or dissemination of data collected in reference to a population, is often gender blind (a failure to recognize gender specificities). (see also Gender blindness).
+What is perceived to be gender neutral, however, including in areas of statistics or dissemination of data collected in reference to a population, is often gender blind (a failure to recognize gender specificities).
+(See also

 + Gender norms